WebBluetoothCG/web-bluetooth/charter.md

 * A test suite for the Web Bluetooth API.
 * Polyfills for the Web Bluetooth on top of existing native APIs like [Chrome Apps](https://github.com/WebBluetoothCG/chrome-app-polyfill) and Cordova.
+* Demo applications and debugging tools for developers using the Web Bluetooth API.

 ## Dependencies or Liaisons